Matthew Palleschi: College career

-Palleschi played at the college level with the Humber College Hawks, where he was named Team MVP and to CCAA All-Canadian Team in his rookie year in 2002.
-In his sophomore season with Humber, he received further accolades by being named a Central West Region League All-Star and received the Canadian Colleges Athletic Association All Canadian award.
-In 2003, he assisted Humber in securing a postseason berth, and reached the semifinals but was defeated by Algonquin College.
+Palleschi played at the college level with the Humber College Hawks, where he was named Team MVP and to the CCAA All-Canadian Team in his rookie year in 2002.
+In his sophomore season with Humber, he received further accolades by being named a Central West Region League All-Star and received the Canadian Colleges Athletic Association All-Canadian award.
+In 2003, he assisted Humber in securing a postseason berth and reached the semifinals but was defeated by Algonquin College.

 Early career

 He had a brief stint abroad in Italy with Frosinone Calcio in 2003.
 He made his debut on April 27, 2003, against Acireale.
 In 2003, he returned to Canada to play in the Canadian Professional Soccer League with Vaughan Sun Devils.
 In his debut season with Vaughan, he assisted in securing a postseason berth and scored the winning goal in the semifinal match against Hamilton Thunder.
 In the CPSL Championship final, Vaughan was defeated by the Brampton Hitmen.

 He would re-sign with Vaughan for the 2004 season.
 For the second consecutive season, he helped Vaughan reach the championship final but was defeated by Toronto Croatia.
 In his third season with Vaughan, he assisted in securing the Western Conference title which clinched a playoff berth for the club.
 In the opening round of the postseason, he recorded a hattrick against Toronto Croatia which advanced Vaughan to the championship final for the third consecutive season.
 He appeared in the championship final but this time Vaughan was defeated by Oakville Blue Devils.